 I resonate more with equity versus equality.
 Treating everyone exactly the same actually is not fair.
 What equal treatment does is erase our differences and promote privilege.
 When we say equity (or justice), we refer to the qualities of justness, fairness, impartiality, and even-handedness.
 When we talk about equality, we are saying equal sharing and exact division.
 Equality assumes everyone is the same, has the same abilities/talents, and the same history.
 Justice doesn’t.
 Justice is about making appropriations towards fairness even in light of past inequality.

 I have a special empathy for Timothy.
-He faced an ageism bias in ministry because of his youth.
+He faced his ageism bias in ministry because of his youth.
 I relate facing it on the other end of the age spectrum particularly as I try to enter into a new workplace.
+But he equipped himself with scripture (3:16-17) which is a testimony that both the first canon and the new is useful.

 In the progress of time, potential supervisors are now younger than me, and I cannot help but think part of their decision not to employ the older is they do not want to hire someone as old as their mothers.
 My life direction never permitted me tenure at one place for a long time.
 Also, the opinion of not being able to teach an old dog new tricks may linger in a younger person’s mind about working with someone older.
 Ironically when I was young, the pushback I received was for lack of a college degree and/or professional experience.
 Now that the justification for not being hired is I am overqualified.
 The paradox is there are older people who feel unneeded, younger ones who feel lost.
 The two longing souls never seem to meet, not just in the professional environment but in ministry (cf. Job 12:12, Jer.
 1:7).